 Colorado is a title-issuing state.
 A title is required to transfer ownership of a vehicle.
-If you are purchasing from a dealership, the dealership is required to supply all necessary documents.
-If you are purchasing from a private party, the seller should furnish the title to you.
+Dealerships are required to supply all necessary documents.
+Private sellers should provide a title to you.
 Proof of insurance is required prior to issuance of any registration.

 Out-of-state vehicle purchase (non-Colorado title)